MCT-master/mct-master.github.io/README.md

 ### Responsive HTML Tables

-The best way to add a table to your blog post is to use our responsive tables.
+The best way to add a table to a blog post is to use our responsive tables.
 Responsive tables are great because they will resize and re-organize themselves to fit different media screens.
 In other words, your tables will look good both on mobile and desktop devices.

-To use responsive tables, we wrap multiple `<div class="Rtable-cell"/>` inside a `<div class="Rtable Rtable--3cols Rtable--collapse" />`, like so:
+To use responsive tables, wrap multiple `<div class="Rtable-cell"/>` inside a `<div class="Rtable Rtable--3cols Rtable--collapse" />` container, like so:

 ```html
 <div class="Rtable Rtable--3cols Rtable--collapse">